 Maximise the output of your clients’ operations and learn how to better manage nutritional problems.

 This course aims to help you develop the knowledge and tools necessary to achieve optimal nutritional outcomes in beef, dairy cattle and sheep enterprises.
-A three-day interactive workshop will see you visiting dairies and feedlots to bring your learning to life.
+A three-day interactive workshop will see you visiting dairies, feedlots, and grazing enterprises to bring your learning to life.

 The course emphasises an evidence-based approach to nutritional management and will focus on key topics including the development and physiology of the rumen, feed intake and its utilisation, management and prevention of nutritional deficiencies and metabolic disease as well as the achievement of optimal nutritional outcomes.